epignatelli/navix/README.md

 **[Quickstart](#what-is-navix)** | **[Installation](#installation)** | **[Examples](#examples)** | **[Cite](#cite)**

 # What is Navix?
-Navix is [minigrid](https://github.com/Farama-Foundation/Minigrid) in jax.
+Navix is [minigrid](https://github.com/Farama-Foundation/Minigrid) in JAX, with Autograd and XLA support.

 ## Installation